 - You’re a workaholic or find it hard to unplug and stop working at the end of the day

-- You regularly have back-to-back meetings online
+- You have Zoom fatigue with back-to-back meetings online

 - You’re a solopreneur or freelancer and work from home

 - You’re a student and have to adapt to online learning away from a more traditional in-person classroom setting